Powerlearnproject/se-day1-assignment-fredrick21oyoo/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is a branch of computer science used for developing, testing and maintaining software.
-Software engineering is the systematic application of engineering principles and practices to the development, maintenance, and management of software systems.
     Importance in the technology industry
 Efficiency and Productivity: Software engineering practices help streamline the development process, leading to faster delivery of high-quality software products.